Saturday, 2 October 2021

 And if it does, then where to we go from there?

-Derrida might well have “argued” that the concept [deconstruction] does indeed deconstruct itself — in order to (as it were) prove his point.
+Derrida might well have “argued” that the concept [deconstruction] does indeed deconstruct itself — in order to prove his point.
 On the other hand, he did (more or less) argue that the concept [deconstruction] isn’t a concept at all!
 That, to many, was simply Derrida playing another one of his philosophical games again.

 Again, do the concepts used to fight racism, fascism, sexism, capitalism and injustice also deconstruct themselves?
 More specifically, would Derrida have ever “interrogated” those political activists who freely used many (logocentric) concepts (i.e., from Western philosophy) to further leftwing political goals and causes?
 Or did Derrida only interrogate those selected bad concepts used by the philosophers, politicians and laypeople he had political problems with?
 (Derrida and his followers often used the word “interrogate” — see here.)

-As a politically committed individual, it would have been very difficult philosophically, and very problematic politically, for Derrida to ever have argued that the concepts used against racism, fascism, capitalism, sexism and injustice deconstructed themselves because that would have rendered these concepts — as well as the activists who used them — politically impotent had they (as it were) acted on his words.
+As a politically committed individual, it would have been very difficult philosophically, and very problematic politically, for Derrida to ever have argued that the concepts used against racism, fascism, capitalism, sexism and injustice deconstructed themselves because that would have rendered these concepts — as well as the activists who used them — politically impotent had they acted on his words.
 Yet, of course, Derrida never did argue that.
 Instead, Derrida only had other concepts in mind — (politically) bad concepts.

 (Bad concepts such as [truth], [logic], [objectivity], [logos] [God], [nationalism], [race], [universality], [reason], [profit], etc.)